brianbroderick/wergild/README.md

 To add commands:
 First add a token, and possible aliases in token.go.
 We'll use LOOK as our example.
 LOOK has an alias L. LOOK gets added to the token constants, and L gets added to convertToTokens.
 You'll also need to add an entry for both constants in the tokens map.
 This is so we can look up a token via its string representation.

-Next, add a handler in parse_tree.go like this:
+Next, add a handler in ql_parse_tree.go like this:

 ```
 Language.Handle(LOOK, func(p *Parser) (Statement, error) {